sogaiu/ts-playground-setup/README.md

 grammar repository code.

 ## Footnotes

+[0] For this to work, I think the grammars need to have different names.

 [1] Testing on non-Linux systems has not yet been performed.
 Would be happy to hear experience reports :)